 Look for the ADA Seal—your assurance that the product has been objectively evaluated for safety and efficacy by an independent body of scientific experts, the ADA Council on Scientific Affairs.

 A company earns the ADA Seal by demonstrating that its sugar-free chewing gum product meets the requirements for safety and efficacy.
 Efficacy may include one or more specific indications, such as reducing plaque acids, promoting remineralization of tooth enamel, reducing cavities and/or reducing gingivitis.
 Studies must also show that the gum is safe to oral tissues.
 The manufacturer must provide the results of laboratory studies and/or clinical studies (e.g., surrogate studies demonstrating increased salivary flow) in humans.

 Does the ADA award its Seal to sugar-containing gum?

-To date, the only chewing gums with the ADA Seal are sugarless.
+To date, the only chewing gums with the ADA Seal are sugar-free.
 They are sweetened by non-cavity-causing sweeteners such as aspartame, sorbitol, xylitol, or mannitol.
-Chewing sugarless gum has been shown to increase the flow of saliva, thereby reducing plaque acid, strengthening the teeth and reducing tooth decay.
+Chewing sugar-free gum has been shown to increase the flow of saliva, thereby reducing plaque acid, strengthening the teeth and reducing tooth decay.